Refinitiv/Real-Time-SDK/Cpp-C/Eta/TestTools/QATools/qa_readme.txt

 provider-Item-001: Alters Provider to not send a market price refresh when market price request is received
 provider-Item-002: Alters Provider to send only 1 refresh and 10 updates when market price request received.

+provider-Item-003: Alters Provider to not send RSSL_DMT_SYMBOL_LIST capability in source directory refresh

+provider-Item-004: Alters Provider to send AcceptingRequests false in function initServiceStateInfo

 provider-Dict-001: Alters Provider to not return failure if it receives a source directory request and not send dictionary reject if it receives an invalid dictionary request.
 This is done by commenting out